"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 This workshop will bring together faculty from an interdisciplinary team with expertise in geriatric medicine and palliative care to raise awareness of the importance of planning and supporting patients, families, and their loved ones during difficult decision making at the end of life, particularly in patients with advanced dementia.

-Addressing Health Disparities & Trauma in Immigrant Communities
+Addressing Health Conditions & Trauma in Immigrant Communities

 Natalie Navarro (MN Candidate), Valentina Ospina (Nursing Student), & Kristen Slesar (MS, DSW, LCSW,)

-This workshop will explore health disparities and trauma within immigrant communities, the impact of anti-immigrant policies, and strategies for better supporting immigrant patients.
+This workshop will explore health conditions and trauma within immigrant communities and will discuss strategies for better supporting immigrant patients.

 Advocacy Workshop: Turning Science and Beliefs into Policy